 Bullish Hidden Divergence

-Bullish hidden divergence shows up when the price prints a higher high, but an oscillator’s rockin’ a lower low.
-The divergence will usually appear mid-trend, often during a big ol’ pullback.
-The divergence reveals the bulls have taken control again, resultin’ in a bullish continuation.
+Bullish hidden divergence shows up when price prints a higher high, but an oscillator forms a lower low.
+The divergence will usually appear mid-trend, often during a pullback.
+The divergence reveals the bulls have taken control again, resulting in a bullish continuation.

 Here’s what it looks like…

-See how the RSI’s got a lower high, but the price is chillin’ with a higher low?
+See how the RSI makes a lower high, but price shows a higher low?

 And so the uptrend continues.